HD650/LineRegression/README.md

  - Locally weighted linear regression with test code and test data.
  - Linear regression using gradient descent, and corresponding test code, test data.
- - Implement of sample neural network. (no test data and test code yet)
+ - Implement of sample back propagande neural network, and its test code and test data.

 ## Dependencies ##